 - List of System Error Codes

-When posting your question, please remember to include the following:
+When asking for more help, please remember to include the following:

 - The exact and complete error message